jrsmth/spring/content/13-docker-intro/README.md

     * Docker is a platform that allows you to manage the life cycle of containers
     * With Docker you can run an application in its own segragated environment, on any OS that supports containerisation
     * Docker was introduced in 2013:
-        * Providing a good use for containers, which had been around for some time (but relatively unused)
+        * Providing a good use for containers, which had been around for some time (but were relatively unused)
-        * This ushered in the era of the cloud computing model:
+        * This ushered in the era of cloud computing:
             * With highly scalable applications based on a microservices architecture - guided by the 12 factors
 * What is a Container?
     * Good [article](https://www.veritas.com/en/uk/information-center/containerization)
-    * A Container is an isolated runtime inside of a host machine (be it physical or virtual)
+    * A Container is an isolated runtime, inside of a host machine (be it physical or virtual)
         * It incorporates the runtime and resources necessary for the software unit running inside of it
         * The containerised software comes in the form on an image:
             * An image is a snapshot of a live container, which is used by the Docker Engine to create the container at runtime